 Figwort family (Scrophulariaceae)

-Description: This native perennial plant is 1-3' tall and usually unbranched; it will form side branches if the central stem is broken.
+Description: This herbaceous perennial plant is 1-3' tall and usually unbranched; it will form side branches if the central stem is broken.
 The central stem is light green, glabrous, and terete (round in cross-section); there are pairs of opposite leaves along its length that have a tendency to droop.
 The leaf blades are up to 6" long and 2¼" across; they are lanceolate to broadly lanceolate, hairless, and serrated along their margins.
 The upper surface of each leaf blade is medium to dark green, while its lower surface is pale green.
 At the base of each leaf blade, there is a short petiole about ¼–½" in length.

 The central stem terminates in a short spike of flowers.
 Each flower is 1–1½" in length; it has a corolla with a flattened tubular shape and a short calyx with 5 blunt teeth.
 The two-lipped corolla is pink to deep rosy pink; the upper lip has the shape of a broad hood, while the lower lip has 3 outer lobes.
 The central lobe of the lower lip is often elevated slightly above the 2 lateral lobes when the flower is fully open.
 Behind the lower lip of the corolla, there is a conspicuous patch of white or pale yellow hairs.
 The calyx is light green and glabrous; it has teeth that are broadly ovate or oval-ovate.
 Underneath the calyx of each flower, there are short appressed bracts that resemble the teeth of the calyx.
 The blooming period occurs from late summer to early fall and lasts about a month.
 There is no floral scent.
 Ovoid seed capsules develop after the corollas of the flowers turn brown and fall off.
 Each seed capsule is about ½" long; it is initially light green and glabrous, but later turns brown and splits open to release the seeds.
 The root system is rhizomatous and vegetative colonies of plants occasionally form.